pcardotatgit/Extended_TID_version_2/how_to_update_parsers/readme.md

         add_a_new_line_when_found :  *****???***** <<< Add a Carriage Return only when this word is found Parse_group_only_one_time :  1  <<< 0 = stop to parse file when stop_to_parse_when_found is found, 1 = start again when start_to_parse_when_found is found again

-As parser is a major topic by itself, we don't provide with here more information and tools for creating them within ETID.
+As parser is a major topic by itself, we don't provide with here within ETID more explanation and tools for creating them .

-The tool and how to create a parser for ETID is described in detail into the **Universal Parser** project.
+Parsers details and how to create/modify a them for ETID is described in detail into the **Universal Parser** project.

 If you want to add a new parser to ETID.
-Go to the **Universal Parser** project, develop and test your new parser.
-And when it is working add it to the parser list with a unique name
+Go to the **Universal Parser** project, develop and test your new parser based on instructions.
+And when your new parser is working, then :

+- Add it with a unique name, to the python_parsers database **./bases/python_parsers.db** .
+Tools for this are provided in the **Universal Parser** project
+- Add a new line into the **./files/feeds.txt** files, containing the feed location, and it's parser name